openmove/ojp-middleware/docs/config.md

 ## Config

-each module of project contains a single **config.yml** file it define contains service configurations(example PORT) or specific setting for service
+each module of project contains a single **config.yml** file it define service configurations(example PORT).

 *dev* and *prod* implement two different environments, development and production, prod also refers to *docker-compose.yml* in the project root.

-what is defined outside of dev and prod are configurations common to the two environments
+Outside of *dev* and *prod* are common configurations to the two environments.

 Below of common structure of a config.yml file:
 ```yaml